Sunparlour Players

 Sunparlour Players are a Canadian alternative country band.
-Based in Toronto, Ontario, the band consists of songwriter Andrew Penner on lead vocals, guitar, bass, banjo, bass organ pedals, percussion, and kick drum and Michael "Rosie" Rosenthal on drums, glockenspiel, banjo, backing vocals, keyboards and bass.
+Based in Toronto, Ontario, the band consists of songwriter Andrew Penner on lead vocals, guitar, bass, banjo, keyboards, bass organ pedals, percussion, and kick drum and Michael "Rosie" Rosenthal on drums, glockenspiel, banjo, backing vocals, keyboards and bass.
 They come from Ontario.
 Andrew Penner grew up on a farm near Leamington, in the region nicknamed Canada's "Sun Parlour".

 The band independently released its debut album Hymns for the Happy in 2006, and rereleased it in 2007 after signing to The Baudelaire Label.
 Their second album, Wave North, followed in 2009 on Outside Music.
 Extensive touring has taken place since the release of Wave North, including gigs with Mumford & Sons, Blue Rodeo and Plants and Animals, as well as their own headlining schedule of shows in barns, backyards, theatres, and clubs.
-On October 18, 2011 they released their latest album Us Little Devils on Outside Music.
-After Sunparlour Preserves, an EP released in 2012, Sunparlour Players register a new album, The Living Proof, released in April 2014.
+On October 18, 2011 they released their third album, Us Little Devils on Outside Music.
+Then in 2012 they released Sunparlour Preserves EP.
+Sunparlour Players released their latest album, The Living Proof, in April 2014.
 They start a promotional tour around Canada in spring 2014.